angular/angular/packages/core/src/render3/VIEW_DATA.md

 Mostly information such as parent `LView`, `Sanitizer`, `TView`, and many more bits of information needed for template rendering.

-## `CONSTS`
+## `DECLS`

-`CONSTS` contain the DOM elements, pipe instances, and local refs.
+`DECLS` contain the DOM elements, pipe instances, and local refs.
-The size of the `CONSTS` section is declared in the property `consts` of the component definition.
+The size of the `DECLS` section is declared in the property `decls` of the component definition.

 ```typescript
 @Component({